ddav118/Missouri-COVID19/README.md

 # Missouri-COVID19
 In this project I used the Javascript d3 library to create interactive visualizations of publicly available COVID-19 data from the state of Missouri (https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4/data).

+In order to view interactivity, download and open files on your local computer, then open a server from the HTML file to display the interactive visualizations on your web browser.

 This project was completed individually for the DSC 106 course at UC San Diego during Winter 2022 quarter.

 The filter conditions for replication of the dataset are